List of Jeeves characters: Claude and Eustace Wooster

 Claude and Eustace Wooster are fictional characters in the Jeeves semi-novel The Inimitable Jeeves, being the cousins of Bertie Wooster and the twin sons of Henry Wooster and Emily Wooster.
 They appear in "Sir Roderick Comes to Lunch", "The Great Sermon Handicap" and "The Delayed Exit of Claude and Eustace".
 They are about half a dozen years younger than Bertie and are full of energy, able to stay out all night revelling; much to the dismay of the more subdued Bertie, who considers them "more or less generally admitted to be the curse of the human race".
 Introduced as students at Oxford, they steal a multitude of items in an effort to join the school's Seekers club - inadvertently breaking up Bertie's engagement to Honoria Glossop - and are later expelled for pouring soda water on the Senior Tutor.
 They later ship out to South Africa to join the firm of a family friend at Aunt Agatha's direction.

 Emily Wooster

 Emily Wooster is a fictional character mentioned in one Jeeves semi-novel, The Inimitable Jeeves.
 She is Bertie Wooster's Aunt Emily, the widow of Henry Wooster, and the mother of Claude and Eustace Wooster.

 George Wooster

 George Wooster, Lord Yaxley, is a fictional character in the Jeeves stories.
 He frequents many gentlemen's clubs, and is said to have discovered, well before modern medical thought, that alcohol was a food.
-He is Bertie's uncle and apparently inherits his title, as he seems unlikely to have earned a title.
+He is Bertie's uncle and apparently inherits his title, as he seems unlikely to have earned it.
 He eventually marries an ex-barmaid.
 He plays an important role in "The Delayed Exit of Claude and Eustace" and appears in "Indian Summer of an Uncle".